For a resilient society we must challenge the master narratives that catastrophise our past suffering with our own stories

 Brooks’s fear is that we are so over-saturated with story that we have become undiscerning consumers, slipping too willingly into the familiar rhythms of plot, even when scepticism – of where information is coming from and of who is delivering it – would be more appropriate.
 Our constant exposure to narrative, he writes, might even leave us vulnerable to trusting conspiracy theories.

 It’s a hard line to walk, particularly in politics where it gets tougher and tougher to question the truth of anything that passes your nose at 1/100th of a nano second.
-Does it smell right (a nose for a story is a telling metaphor)?
+Does it smell right (a nose for a story is a telling old metaphor)?
 Today we might ask, is it human or machine?
 Or, more importantly, can it live with all the relevant data, or just the ones that support its ‘truth’?

 For instance it is now fairly commonplace for southern journalists to wholly identify with Sinn Féin’s criticism of the DUP for bringing down Stormont early last year, excluding (possibly quite innocently) from their account the fact Sinn Féin did the same for a full three years before that.
-Such critically missing context in modern journalism is a classic of the poor story telling genre.
+Such critically missing context in modern journalism is a classic of a poor story telling genre.

 Robb again: